ChilliCream/hotchocolate-docs/docs/stitching.md

 Now that our GraphQL server is ready we can start to configure the endpoints of our remote schemas.

 > Remote schemas are what we call the GraphQL schemas that we want include into our merged schema.
-Remote schemas can be any GraphQL Spec compliant server (Apollo, Sangria, etc.) that serves its schema up over HTTP.
-Also we can include local schemas that we have created with the _Hot Chocolate_ .net API.
+Remote schemas can be any GraphQL Spec compliant server (Apollo, Sangria, Hot Chocolate etc.) that serves its schema over HTTP.
+Also we can include local schemas that are created with the _Hot Chocolate_ .net API.

 The endpoints are declared by using a named `HttpClient` via the HttpClient factory that is included with ASP.net core.